1327 Camp Cedar Point Ln, Makanda, IL 62958

 Camping Stoves / Fire:

 Yes, camping stoves are permitted.
 We recognize all of you may not be capable of foregoing animal products.
 However, we invite you to try the vegan food, and promise to amaze you with its animal-free flavor.
-So if you feel you must cook some on your own, please do so at your tent or campsite.
+So if you feel you must cook some on your own, please do so in your dorm, or at your tent or campsite.
 Open fires are only permitted in existing fire pits / fireplaces.
 There are many fire pits and fire places on site.
-So you just need to forage for the wood and matches.
+We may just need to forage for the wood and matches.

 The ins and outs: